provenancetech/pti-docs/guide/v1/fiant-onboarding.md

 # Onboarding

-This page details the steps to follow in order to get access to the PTI platform.
+This page details the steps to follow in order to get access to the Fiant platform.

 ## Generating a key pair

-The PTI API uses asymmetric cryptography and singed tokens.
+The Fiant Core API uses asymmetric cryptography and singed tokens.
 In order to get access to the PTI API and other services you first need to create yourself a set of credentials.
 The PTI API makes extensive use of the [JWT](https://tools.ietf.org/html/rfc7519), [JWE](https://datatracker.ietf.org/doc/rfc7516) and [JWS](https://tools.ietf.org/html/rfc7515) standards.